superlyc/NSumClosest/README.md

 	2)SearchAndSuggest.java
 	3)XSumClosest.java

-3 If you don't creat packag named as "zappos", you need to change the package name in each of the 3 files above.
+3 If you don't create package named as "zappos", you need to change the package name in each of the 3 files above.

 4 If you want to use your own key from Zappos, please edit the urls in SearchAndSuggest.java by changing the key.